 100% yes (assuming you have at least 3 days).
 Cambodia is more than just Angkor Wat.
 These islands are magical.
 Don’t believe any review you read online that says otherwise.

 Some places have credit card machines, others don’t.
 Plus, if the wifi is down, credit card machines don’t work.
 You’ll want to bring plenty of cash just in case.

-There are NO ATMs on the island, so stock up on cash beforehand (there is an ATM on the pier).
+There are NO ATMs on the island as of 2020, so stock up on cash beforehand (there is an ATM on the pier).
 If you run out of money, there are several places that offer cash back services for a fee.
 The cheapest place I’ve seen is Laguna Resort, which (at the time of writing) offers cash back for 3.5%.
 Other places like Sara Resort and the mini-mart charge 10%.

 The internet situation on the island has dramatically changed over the past couple years.
 Most guides say that searching for wifi is a waste of time, but those days are gone.
 Now, pretty much every accommodation and restaurant on Saracen Beach has wifi.
 Is it blazing fast?
 Nope.
 Does it work 100% of the time?
 Nope.
 But it’s enough to get the job done in most cases.

 From my experiments, Smart works best on M’Pay Bay, Metfone works best on Saracen Bay, and Cellcard works best at Laguna Resort (far end of Saracen Bay).
 So, choose your SIM based on where you’ll be staying.
 (Note: They have SIMs for sale in M’Pay Bay).